second-state/wasmedge-rustsdk-examples/timeout-async-func-execution/README.md

-# Cancel Async Host Functions When Time's Out
+# Cancel Async Host Functions in Exeuction

 This example demonstrates how to cancel an async host function when the specified time is out.